nervosnetwork/mercury/docs/config.md

 ### `ckb_uri`

-The uri of CKB node.
+The URI of CKB node.

 type: `String`

 ### `listen_uri`

-The listening uri of mercury RPC server.
+The listening URI of mercury RPC server.

 type: `String`